Locust Grove State Historic Site

 Louisiana’s plantation past comes alive at this small family cemetery.

-Today, visitors can find her grave at Locust Grove State Historic Site along with other Davis family members.
-Also buried here is Brigadier General Eleazer Wheelock Ripley, one of the heroes of the War of 1812 and U.S. Representative from Louisiana.
+Today, visitors can find her grave at Locust Grove State Historic Site, along with the graves of other Davis family members.
+Also buried here is Brigadier General Eleazer Wheelock Ripley, one of the heroes of the War of 1812 and a U.S. Representative from Louisiana.

 After your visit, stop by Afton Villa Gardens and Cat Island National Wildlife Refuge also in St. Francisville.
 A short drive away, check out the Pointe Coupée Parish Museum in New Roads.